-Riders are usually of mixed ability and often new to this type of distance, so we encourage everyone to do some training for a few weeks prior to the ride to prepare the legs and backside!
+Riders are usually of mixed ability and often new to this type of distance, we encourage everyone to do training prior to the ride to prepare the legs and backside!

-Preparation of your bike is also essential as punctures and mechanical failures tend to happen to bikes which have not been in use for a while.
-If you do come across any problems that may stop you from completing the ride, the support crews will do whatever they can to help you to finish.
+Preparation of your bike is essential as punctures and mechanical failures tend to happen to bikes which have not been in use for a while.
+We recommend serving your bike before you take on the challenge.
+But if you do come across any problems that may stop you from completing the ride, the support crews and the Tredz team will do whatever they can to help you to finish.

 Our CARTEN100 Sponsors

-If you are interested in being a shirt sponsor on the 2023 CARTEN100 cycle jersey please contact us firstname.lastname@example.org
+If you are interested in being a shirt sponsor on the 20th year of CARTEN100 2024 cycle jersey please contact us email@example.com

 Welcome to Carten100

 The CARTEN100 cycle ride takes place roughly over a ten hour period as we take a leisurely ride from Cardiff to Tenby.
-While the main aim is to get people on their bikes, a huge benefit of the day is the money the riders raise for charity.
+While the main aim is to get people on their bikes without the pressure of it being a ‘race’ a huge benefit of the day is the money the riders raise for charity.

 The CARTEN100 takes a fairly direct route from Cardiff to Tenby, using A-Roads, B-Roads and cycle routes.
 There are some climbs, none too difficult, but in Wales there is not a lot of flat land!